mitchcapper/CefSharpDockerfiles/README.md

 Thanks to the fantastic CEFSharp team, especially @amaitland who works insanely hard on the open source project.  @perlun provided some great direction on the Windows building and was also a huge help.
 Please support CEFSharp if you use it, even if you do a small monthly donation of $10 or $25 it can be a big help: https://salt.bountysource.com/teams/cefsharp

 ## Quick Start
+For a super fast start look at the [azure auto provision option below](#azure-auto-create-scripts).
+As long as you have an azure account created it can create the entire setup and build in a few commands.
 If using Azure create a F32_v2 VM with the image "Windows Server 2016 Datacenter - with Containers", if using another machine just install docker for windows (make sure you have 20GB (40GB for chrome < 65) of ram between actual ram + page file).
 Set the [Docker For Windows Config File](#docker-for-windows-config-file) changing the path to the folder to store data on (suggested local temp drive) and restart docker service.
 Copy the items from this repo into a folder.
 Copy the versions_src.ps1 to versions.ps1 and change the variables to what you want: for example ```$VAR_GN_DEFINES="is_official_build=true proprietary_codecs=true ffmpeg_branding=Chrome";$VAR_DUAL_BUILD="1";```.
 Only use DUAL_BUILD if you have 30 gigs of ram or more, otherwise leave it at 0 and the build will take an extra 20-40 minutes.
 If you are building in process isolation mode (recommended) make sure the base image file is the same build as your actual OS.
 IE if you are on windows Fall 2018 release 1803 (10.0.17134) change VAR_BASE_DOCKER_FILE to the 1803 image.
 Run ./build.ps1 and it should build the packages.